dotnet/AspNetCore.Docs/aspnetcore/razor-components/routing.md

 Use a NavLink component in place of HTML **\<a>** elements when creating navigation links.
 A NavLink component behaves like an **\<a>** element, except it toggles an `active` CSS class based on whether its `href` matches the current URL.
 The `active` class helps a user understand which page is the active page among the navigation links displayed.

-The NavMenu component in the [sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/razor-components/common/samples/) creates a [Bootstrap](https://getbootstrap.com/docs/) nav bar that demonstrates how to use NavLink components.
-The following markup shows the first two NavLinks in the *Shared/NavMenu.cshtml* file.
+The following NavMenu component creates a [Bootstrap](https://getbootstrap.com/docs/) navigation bar that demonstrates how to use NavLink components:

 [!code-cshtml[](common/samples/3.x/BlazorSample/Shared/NavMenu.cshtml?start=13&end=24&highlight=4-6,9-11)]